Updated on June 22nd, 2023

 Lunch was ready.
 I dragged myself from the tent & struggled through a tiny portion of the egg pasta that was there for us.
 I had no appetite.
 All I wanted was to sleep.
 When I eventually crawled into my sleeping bag, I had a dreadful feeling of foreboding.

 I slept well that afternoon & am pleased to report that both myself & Brigit woke up feeling much better, except for a headache which I took paracetamol for.
 It was a huge relief when I went to dinner, reinvigorated with my appetite intact and energy & enthusiasm reengaged.
 But we were concerned.
 We had another 2km to climb to the peak & I couldn’t imagine ever summiting if I felt like that.
 We had another 5 days to go, so pledged to take each day as it came & crossed our fingers tightly.

-See my upcoming blog post for all the details on the next few days, including my struggle to the high point of Lava Tower, the infamous Barranco Wall & Kissing Rock and whether I did actually make it….watch this space!
+See my post on Day 4 – 6 for all the details on the next few days, including my struggle to the high point of Lava Tower, the infamous Barranco Wall & Kissing Rock and whether I did actually make it….on Summit Night!